 We are required to analyze our applicant pools annually, describe our recruitment and outreach efforts, and provide an explanation for any statistically significant differences in selection rates if audited.
-In performing this analysis we also gain insight into potential problem areas and positive efforts (the concrete good faith efforts) we might take to make it more likely than it is at present that we will hire qualified candidates from members of demographic groups that are flagged in EEO/AA analysis.
+For 2019-2020, we carried out 10 tenure-stream searches.
+Out of those 10 searches, 2 searches failed and 8 searches were successful.
+Out of those 8 successful searches, 1 search yielded 2 hires, including 1 target of opportunity hire.
+In performing this analysis we also gain insight into potential problem areas and positive efforts (concrete good faith efforts) we might take to make it more likely than it is at present that we will hire qualified candidates from members of demographic groups that are flagged in EEO/AA analysis.
 For example, if applicant pools are not diverse, it stands to reason we will not hire qualified candidates from those demographic groups.
 In this case, we can evaluate our advertising and outreach to potential candidates, and identify ways to broaden these efforts.
 If the applicant pools are diverse but selection rates differ significantly by gender or race, we can evaluate hiring records, including a review of the reasons why individual applicants were or were not selected, to identify potential problem areas (if any).
-The table "Tenure Stream Applicants 2018-2019" shows the race and gender of those applying to all tenure stream searches conducted during the 2018-2019 academic year.
+The table "Tenure Stream Applicants 2019-2020" shows the race and gender of those applying to all tenure stream searches conducted during the 2019-2020 academic year.
 It does not show the statistical analysis used to determine whether certain demographic categories are selected at significantly higher rates than others but it does show the race and gender of those not selected and those hired.
 In the future more fine grained analysis will be provided as information from our hiring process (such as the lists of candidates participating in phone/video conference interviews) becomes more readily accessible for reporting purposes.